maxburton/federated-recommender-system/timelog.md

 * *4 hours* Implemented data slicing functions
 * *2 hours* Implemented testing and added some unit tests
 * *1 hour* Implemeneted logging

+## Week 6

+* *6 hours* Added tests for each data slicing function, and added/fixed some of them